About Our Hospital

 Don’t panic, but call us right away.
 If it’s outside our regular business hours, call the London Veterinary Emergency Clinic (519-432-7341).
 If your pet is not showing any adverse symptoms, you can also call the ASPCA Animal Poison Control Center at 888-426-4435.
 You may be charged a consultation fee to use this service.

 I think something’s wrong with my pet.
 Can I call you and have a veterinarian give me a diagnosis over the phone?

 Veterinarians can’t diagnose over the phone.
-Besides being unethical and illegal, diagnosing by phone doesn’t allow veterinarians to physically examine a pet.
-A physical exam is necessary so your veterinarian can provide an accurate diagnosis and proper treatment.
+Besides being unethical and illegal, diagnosing by phone doesn’t allow veterinarians to examine a pet physically.
+A physical exam is necessary, so your veterinarian can provide an accurate diagnosis and proper treatment.
 Treating a pet for the wrong disease or condition will cost more in the end and could be harmful or even deadly to your pet.

 Why do you check my dog’s weight every time he/she comes in for a visit?

 We keep track of your pet’s weight just like your doctor’s office keeps track of your height and weight each time you visit.
 Having an accurate and current measurement of your pet’s weight will help us ensure that we prescribe the right dose of preventives, medications, and any needed anesthetics.
 It can also help us notice any early clues to health concerns.
 Also, a regular weigh-in can help you track and manage your pet’s weight.